the driving difference at 7-degrees

 All-season and all-weather tires harden below 7℃, reduction traction significantly.
 Winter tires work because their rubber composition is softer, which is why they stay flexible in the colder temperatures.
 They also have grooves that provide a better grip and handling in conditions like snow and ice.
 With winter tires, it’s about the temperature not the snow.

 Yes, winter tires have a single-directional tread that pushes away snow and ice.
 They also have a deeper tread.
 Tires must have 3.5mm of tread remaining to be considered winter tires.

 If you’re replacing your tires, you should replace them all.

+Mixing tires can compromise your vehicle’s stability and can easily lead to oversteering and understeering, compromising road safety.
 That’s why Transport Canada recommends that snow tires be installed in sets of four.
 And why we’ve made it our policy at Fountain Tire.

 For more information, view our Winter Tire Policy.